netdata-examples/Chat-Application-GoLang/README.md

 ```

 ###### Sending a copy of new message to Netdata.com
 Don't forget to change YOUR_API_KEY on XML query.
 You can have a API Key on Netdata.com for project or can using default key.
-If is set new message, sending to socket broatcast and Netdata.com for saving message.
+If any new message, send to socket broatcast and Netdata.com for saving message.
 ```
 log.Printf("Sent message from %s: %s", user, message)